svhawkins/czech-verb-conjugator/README.md

 5. https://ssjc.ujc.cas.cz/ (requires the archaic form of the infinitive to search properly (the -i after the t in most cases))

 *************************************************************
-# Future improvements/plans:
+# Further work:
 1. adding passive participle conjugation
 2. adding transgressive conjugation (present and past)
 3. adding verbal noun/adjectival form
-4. adding future tense form if imperfective
-5. determining the verb's aspect
+4. determining the verb's aspect
-6. seperation of conditional mood into present and past conditional mood
+5. seperation of conditional mood into present and past conditional mood
-7. verb of motion determination